sguilas/Spot/README.md

 Run it on an emulator.
 Flutter should handle the rest.

 Main Screen:
-Users have a selection of Beginner, Intermediate, Advanced, Bodyweight workouts.
-Once selected click the exercise you want to do then click the check marks for every set you complete.
+App drawer will give links to various options for the app.
+Including calculator, various prebuilt circuits and the custom workout builder.

 Timer:
-Users have access to a timer in every workout.
+User have access to a timer in every workout.
 The timers are 30 secs, 1 minute, 3 minutes, and 5 minutes

 Calculator:
-At the top left, there is a button for the palte calculator that the user has access to anytime.
-Use that to calcualte the weight you want on the bar.
+In the drawer which user have access to in every workout.
+Use to add up weight used when using barbell.

 Custom:
-*TO BE ADDED*
+In the app drawer, select the custom option to create a workout or load a previously saved workout.
+To build a workout, user chooses from a repdetermined list then hits save.
+Choose the load custom workout to load the previously saved workout from the database.
+Custom workout tiles act similarly to prebuilt tiles.
+Each have the ability to lead to set checkers and timers, and provides visula updates when workout is completed.